How to maintain corporate governance in equity crowdfunding

 Category B shares will account for almost all of the shares sold in equity crowdfunding: investors become equity partners and acquire property rights, but do not participate in governance decisions, which remain reserved for the founders or shareholders with voting shares.
 In this way, a high percentage of the company can be divested while still keeping voting rights in the hands of the original founders or shareholders.

-Within the Italian legal system, this procedure is allowed only within an equity crowdfunding transaction, which therefore represents an opportunity with unique characteristics for companies to increase their share capital.
+Within the Italian legal system this procedure is only allowed as part of an equity crowdfunding transaction, which therefore represents an opportunity with unique characteristics for companies to increase their share capital.

 Each company can define the amount and type of shares it prefers, according to its own needs, as long as they are stipulated in the company's bylaws and fall within the scope of the law.
 For example, by law, non-voting shareholders cannot represent more than 50 percent of the capital, and the associated property rights cannot be unrelated to profit results.